hashkat/hashkat/docs/tutorial04.md

 ### Classic Barabasi

-The Classic Barabasi configuration is one in which new agents to the network make one connection with another agent and no other, unless manipulated to do so by allowing follow_back or following_through_retweets within your simulation.
+The Classic Barabasi configuration is one in which new agents to the network make one connection with another agent and no other.

 #### Constructing The Network